 Career Paths booklet - connect occupational knowledge presented in booklet (job market, part-time jobs, equal pay for women, & 6 career fields) to self knowledge (types of activities students know they enjoy & characteristics students value using themselves), AND practice thinking about course choices to support students' career choices...summary 2 page worksheet review questions attached.

 Day 1 - Introduce themes "Technology Changes Careers" - eliminates some jobs and creates new jobs so young people mapping paths to entering a career (or career field) is a skill that may be used many times during a lifetime

 Discussion of Why are not as many farmers in Iowa as there were in past?

 Discussion of typewriters being replaced with computers, so not many typewriter repair jobs today.
-This is ANALYTICS (Wikipedia
+This is ANALYTICS (Wikipedia) PRACTICE!) -

 Look at the Occupational Outlook Handbook article; Home Computer Market